Sirio (album)

-Sirio is the third studio album by Italian recording artist Lazza, released by Island Records on 8 April 2022.
+Sirio is the third studio album by Italian rapper Lazza, released by Island Records on 8 April 2022.

-The album includes guest appearances of Tory Lanez, Sfera Ebbasta, Takagi & Ketra, Noyz Narcos, French Montana and Geolier.
+The album includes guest appearances by Tory Lanez, Sfera Ebbasta, Takagi & Ketra, Noyz Narcos, French Montana and Geolier.
 An LP re-issue of the album including Sanremo entry "Cenere" was released on 17 March 2023.

 It peaked at number one on the Italian Albums Chart and was certified diamond, becoming the best-selling album of 2022 in Italy.